zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec10.md

 * Zone: nsec-no-verified-signature-1.dnssec10.xa
   * The RRSIG record for the NSEC record in the NODATA response to the NSEC3PARAM query cannot be verified.
-    * There is no matching DNSKEY for the RRSIG for the NSEC record.
+    * There is no matching DNSKEY for the RRSIG for that NSEC record.

 ### NSEC-NO-VERIFIED-SIGNATURE-2
 An NSEC zone.
 The RRSIG for the NSEC record cannot be verified.